eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    The Explorer dialog appears.
 You can now select an element that you want to upload from your workstation.

 3. Select an element that you want to upload from your workstation.

+4. (Optional) Select an available processor group from the drop-down list.

 ![Add an Element](packages/explorer-for-endevor/images/E4E-add.gif?raw=true 'Add an Element')
 <br /><br />